scroll to top

 • Youth and Education: Background in youth services, education, or programs that support literacy and lifelong learning.

-Note: All library board members must residents of O'Fallon and live within the library's taxing area.
+Note: All library board members must reside within the library's taxing area.

 Q: Do board members have to run for election?
 A: No, because we are a municipal library, board members are appointed by the Mayor with approval by City Council.